 The University implemented GASB Statement No. 65, Items Previously Reported as Assets and Liabilities ("GASB Statement No. 65") in fiscal year 2014.
 The Statement establishes accounting and financial reporting standards that reclassify, as deferred outflows of resources or deferred inflows of resources, certain items that were previously reported as assets and liabilities and recognizes, as outflows of resources or inflows of resources, certain items that were previously reported as assets and liabilities.
 Concepts Statement No. 4, Elements of Financial Statements, introduced and defined the elements included in financial statements, including deferred outflows of resources and deferred inflows of resources or a deferred inflow of resources should be limited to those instances identified by the GASB in authoritative pronouncements that are established after applicable due process.
-This Statement amends the financial statement element classification of certain items previously reported as assets and liabilities to be consistent with the definitions in Concepts Statement No. 4.
-This Statement also provides other financial reporting guidance related to the impact of the financial statement elements deferred outflows of resources and deferred outflows of resources and liabilities to the impact of the financial statement elements deferred outflows of resources and deferred inflows of resources and limiting the use of the term deferred in financial statement presentations.
+This Statement amends the financial statement classification of certain items previously reported as assets and liabilities to be consistent with the definitions in Concepts Statement No. 4.
+This Statement also provides other financial reporting guidance related to the impact of the financial statement elements deferred outflows of resources and deferred inflows of resources and liabilities to the impact of the financial statement elements deferred outflows of resources and liabilities to the impact of the financial statement elements deferred outflows of resources and limiting the use of the term deferred in financial statement presentations.